 A common mistake is failing to get palliative care and Hospice services involved early enough in the course of the disease so they can start patient assistance immediately when needed, without undue delays.

 PSA Testing: The Pros and the Cons

-About 80% of the patients diagnosed with prostate cancer are initially investigated due to an elevated serum prostate-specific antigen (PSA).
+About 80% of the patients currently diagnosed with prostate cancer are initially investigated due to an elevated serum PSA.